Contact us to get all the answers to your questions and put an end to your worries, in so doing.

-You can make an offer to your creditors to change your obligations toward them.
-Among other things, you can propose to make lower monthly payments stretched out over a longer period of time.
-Or you can propose to repay your creditors only a portion of what you owe them.
+A consumer proposal consists of modifying your obligations to your creditors by offering to make lower monthly payments over a longer period of time.
+Alternatively, you could also offer to repay your creditors only part of what you owe them.

 It is also possible to submit a joint proposal.
 This situation occurs when certain consumer debtors (for example, a husband and wife) who have a close financial relationship submit several agreements so that they can be dealt as one.
 However, a proposal can be jointly submitted only if the consumer debtors' total amount owed does not exceed $250,000 per person, or any other amount indicated.